We proved that the future of mobility is electric

 The battery pack is the heart of the motorbike and consists of 24 modular cartridges that have 28.5 kWh of energy.
 This gives the motorbike a range of 380 kilometers on a single charge.

 Designing the cartridges out of aluminium extrusions was the best solution because it offered optimum strength and weight benefits.
-This is when we started our fruitful collaboration with Sapa, which showed us the ease with which aluminium can be integrated into vehicles.
+This is when we started our fruitful collaboration with Sapa - now Hydro - which showed us the ease with which aluminium can be integrated into vehicles.
 The only drawback was the heat treatment after welding.

 We left on August 14.
 We left the podium in Eindhoven and began heading east.
 We drove through Turkey, Iran and Kyrgyzstan and then across China.
 We flew from Shanghai to Seattle and across the United States to New York.
 After the flight from there to Paris, we drove the last few hundred kilometers back to our starting point.
 Over land, in total, we drove about 23,000 kilometers.